qortalistas/qortrollor/README.md

     * Thus, the node will not start automatically after installation.
 But it will after a reboot.
     * You can 'systemd-start' the node with the script 'start_qortrollor_systemd.sh'.
     * But it is probably wise to first check the settings.yaml. and try start/stop manually at first.
-* I just discovere a problem:
+* I just discovered a problem:
   * Systemd-user-services are not started at boot.
       * Looking into it ...
       * Something about loginctl enable-linger USERNAME ...

 ### Progress: